 Using your SURPLUS to increase income and wealth

-We move onto what to do with any surplus you have left over after taking care of any expenditure.
+We move onto what to do with any surplus you have left over after taking care of any expenditures.
 Your surplus is what’s left over from total income minus total expenditure.

 You have a number of options about what to do with your surplus income, you can either: